Where could Nano’s price be heading this year?

 Nano price prediction

-If you want to form a clear picture of where the price of Nano could be headed, you first need to examine the factors that could cause price growth and decline.
-Cryptocurrencies are complicated, so there are several variables you’ll need to consider.
+If you want to form a clear picture of where the price of Nano, could be headed, you first need to examine the factors that could cause price growth and decline.
+Cryptocurrencies are complicated beasts, so there are several variables you’ll need to consider.
 Some of the most important ones are outlined in the table below.

 What could drive Nano’s growth?

 - Widespread adoption.
-In the long run, whether Nano keeps growing will largely be determined by its acceptance as a payment method in the future.
+In the long run, whether Nano keeps growing will in large part be determined by its acceptance as a payment method in the future.
 The good news for buyers is that Nano users have gotten a reputation as devoted coin evangelists, and there are many who believe it to be one of the most efficient coins around.

 - Rebranding.
 In early 2018, Raiblocks was renamed Nano, mostly due to confusion surrounding the correct pronunciation of its original moniker.
 The change saw the price of Nano rise 20% in 24 hours, with the rebranding designed to help the project better resonate with a mainstream audience.